efalken/SportEth/README.md

 # Tools for interacting with the AvaxSportsBook contract on Avalanche C-chain.

+This repo is archived, meaning it is read-only for all users and no longer maintained.

 ```shell
 Directories
 Dapp: the frontend for bettors and LPs.